thisismohsinsyed/association-rule-algorithms-with-python-implementation/README.md

 ---

 ## Files in the Repository

-- `dataset.csv`: The raw dataset used for the analysis.
-- `notebook.ipynb`: Contains the code for loading, cleaning, EDA, and applying algorithms.
+- `Complete_Implementation.ipynb`: Contains the code for loading, cleaning, EDA, and applying algorithms.
-- `results/`: Folder containing output files (e.g., frequent itemsets and rules).
 - `Association_Rules_Presentation.pptx`: A presentation summarizing the project.
 - `README.md`: Overview of the project.